-The Hawley Arms is where the likes of Pete Docherty and the late Amy Winehouse used to hang out, and is an iconic London pub in the centre of Camden.
+The Hawley Arms is where the likes of Pete Docherty and the late Amy Winehouse used to hang out, and it’s an iconic London pub in the centre of Camden.
 It has a great roof terrace, perfect for summer evenings, and an excellent selection of beers, ciders, and cocktails!

 Looking to party late into the night?
 Head to the Dublin Castle where you can listen to anything from live DJs, to 50s rock and roll, and everything in between.

-If you like your music really heavy, then be sure to check out the Black Heart which has a great downstairs bar with lots of craft beers to try, and an upstairs stage hosting underground acts from around the globe.
+If you like your music really heavy, then be sure to check out the Black Heart, which has a great downstairs bar with lots of craft beers to try, and an upstairs stage hosting underground acts from around the globe.